When was the last time you looked at a map? Chances are it was probably pretty recently.

 No one likes a poorly balanced sales territory.
-If it’s too small, your team won’t get enough opportunities or challenges to keep them happy.
-If it’s too big, your morale will be busted through overwork and stress.
+If it’s too small, the rep won’t get enough opportunities or challenges to keep them happy.
+If it’s too big, your morale will be busted through stress and burnout.

 With sales mapping, you can easily compare assignments between your salespeople so that all leads and customers are fairly distributed.
 Redistributing leads or customers can be done easily with a few simple clicks.
 And by keeping them in similar areas, you’ll also help keep travel costs low as different kinds of leads can be maintained at the same time.

 Making these maps fully visible to your entire team can also help with transparency and accountability.
 This eliminates any ideas of favoritism and can encourage poor performers to pick up the slack (which means less micromanagement for sales managers, too).